 How it works

 Homeopathy is unlike anything I’ve tried before.
-My homeopath (Jane) isn’t interested in the physical symptoms; instead she wants to know about my emotions – the feelings I had leading up to my illness and, more importantly, dating right back to my childhood.
+My homeopath (Jane) notes my physical symptoms but then seems more interested my emotions – the feelings I had leading up to the illness and, more importantly, dating right back to my childhood.
 Blimey.

 The appointments are like intense therapy sessions but Jane is uninterested in the ‘human narrative’.
 Instead she wants me to describe my feelings in vivid images.
 You what?

 I describe a seemingly endless bookcase, an overflowing river and a black panther pouncing.
 Bizarre?
 But Jane finds the imagines enlightening.